Medical Assistant National Certification Training Program

 companies.
 Additional records, coupled with widespread use of electronic health records (EHRs) by all types of health care providers, could lead to an increased need for Medical Administrative Specialists to organize and manage the associated information in all areas of the health care industry.

-Prospects will be best for those with a Medical Assistant Undergraduate Certification.
-As EHR systems continue to become more common, Medical Assistant Administrative Specialists with computer skills will be needed to use them.
-Most Medical

-Administrative Assistant Specialists work in hospitals or physicians’ offices.
+Prospects will be best for those with a Medical Assistant Certification.
+As EHR systems continue to become more common, Medical Administrative Specialists with computer skills will be needed to use them.
+Most Medical Administrative Assistant Specialists work in hospitals or physicians’ offices.
 Others work in nursing care